Insurance Fraud Division Crackdown

 Life Insurance 3%

-Interested in what the Department is seeing?
+Interested in what the Department of Insurance and the Attorney General are seeing?

 Seven of the most common types of insurance fraud are: